-BIO 171 HUMAN ANATOMY AND PHYSIOLOGY I begins by examining the basic structures of life, the cells and tissues.
-It studies the structure and function of four major systems of the human body: the integumentary system, skeletal system, muscular system, and nervous system.
-This laboratory course is recommended for nursing and radiation technology students.
+BIO 191 HUMAN ANATOMY AND PHYSIOLOGY I begins by examining the basic structures of life, the cells and tissues.
+It studies the structure and function of four major systems of the human body: the integumentary system, skeletal system, muscular system, and nervous systems.
+This laboratory course is recommended for nursing and radiation technology students, pre-PT, pre-OT and pre-physician assistant students.
+Students must consult with their academic advisor or the Academic Advising office before enrolling in this course.
 Laboratory course.
 4 credits.